Wanna-Get-High/workflows/user.workflow.C39C8585-FD83-4090-986E-57FDCCDC36EB/README.md

 > Doesn't work for a multiple selection on the icon view

 ## TO DO:
-> make it work for the multiple selection on the icon view
+> Make it work for the multiple selection on the icon view

 # DESCRIPTION